National Network for Early Language Learning (NNELL)

 Q: I studied a foreign language several years ago and I do not remember anything and did not like it then so much – how can I help my child now?

 A: Your child’s school may make available their curriculum for each subject directly on line.
-If not, get in touch with the foreign language teacher or the building principal to request a copy of the curriculum.
+If not, get in touch with the language teacher or the building principal to request a copy of the curriculum.
 A curriculum (also called a syllabus or program of study) will give you an outline of how the school year is divided into different topics and units developed in class.

 Q: When will my child become proficient in the language he/she is studying?